Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EnhancedNavMeshAgent.md

 #### Speed

 Sets the maximum speed of this Agent.
-Equivalent to Crowds [`Navigator.MaximumSpeed`](../Navigator.md#maximum-speed) property.
+Equivalent to Crowds [`Navigator.MaximumSpeed`](../Navigator#maximum-speed) property.

 #### Angular Speed

 Sets the maximum turning speed of this Agent (degrees/second).
-Equivalent to Crowds [`Navigator.MaximumAngularSpeed`](../Navigator.md#maximum-angular-speed) property.
+Equivalent to Crowds [`Navigator.MaximumAngularSpeed`](../Navigator#maximum-angular-speed) property.

 #### Acceleration

-Sets the maximum acceleration of this Agent.
-Equivalent to Crowds [`Navigator.MaximumAcceleration`](../Navigator.md#maximum-acceleration) property.
+Get/set the maximum acceleration of this Agent.
+Equivalent to Crowds [`Navigator.MaximumAcceleration`](../Navigator#maximum-acceleration) property.

 #### Stopping Distance

-Sets how far before the end of a path the agent should begin slowing to a stop.
-Equivalent to Crowds [`SteerForGoal.SlowingDistance`](../Steering/SteerForGoal.md#slowing-distance) property.
+Get/set how far before the end of a path the agent should begin slowing to a stop.
+Equivalent to Crowds [`SteerForGoal.SlowingDistance`](../Steering/SteerForGoal#slowing-distance) property.

 #### Auto Braking

-todo
+Disabling this is not supported by Crowds.
+Always enabled.

 #### Radius

-todo
+Get/set the radius of this agent when avoiding collisions with other agents.
+Equivalent to Crowds [`Navigator.Radius`](../Navigator#radius) property.

 #### Height

-todo
+Get/set the height of this agent when avoiding collisions with other agents.
+Equivalent to Crowds [`Navigator.Height`](../Navigator#height) property.

 #### Quality

-todo
+Get/set the quality of local avoidance algorithm to use.
+Currently Crowds does not support multiple quality levels - setting this to `None` is equivalent to setting the [`Navigator.AvoidOtherAgents`](../Navigator#avoid-local-obstacles) property to false.

 #### Priority

-todo
+Get/set the priority of this agent compared to other agents in local avoidance, a higher priority will cause other agents to yield if they are in the way of this agent.
+Equivalent to Crowds [`Navigator.Priority`](../Navigator#priority-range) property.

 #### Auto Traverse Off Mesh Link

-todo
+Get/set if this agent should automatically teleport across off-mesh links.
+Equivalent to Crowds [`SteerForGoal.AutocompleteOffMeshLinks`](../Steering/SteerForGoal#autocomplete-off-mesh-links) property.

 #### Auto Repath

-todo
+Get/set if this agent should automatically generate a new path to the goal when the path becomes stale (e.g. the goal moves).
+Equivalent to Crowds [`Navigator.EnableAutoRepathing`](../Navigator#disable-automatic-repathing) property.

 #### Area Mask

-todo
+Get/set the area mask to use for pathfinding queries.
+Equivalent to Crowds [`Navigator.EnableAutoRepathing`](../Navigator#AreaMask) property.

 ## Scripting